Buzzfreeze/freeCodeCamp/curriculum/challenges/thai/08-data-analysis-with-python/data-analysis-with-python-course/jupyter-notebooks-importing-and-exporting-data.md

 ## --text--

-ข้อมูลประเภทใดที่สามารถนำเข้าและใช้งานใน Jupyter Notebook ได้?
+What kind of data can you import and work with in a Jupyter Notebook?

 ## --answers--

-ไฟล์ Excel
+Excel files.

 ---

-ไฟล์ CSV
+CSV files.

 ---

-ไฟล์ XML
+XML files.

 ---

-ข้อมูลจาก API
+Data from an API.

 ---

-ทั้งหมดตามที่กล่าวมาข้างต้น
+All of the above.

 ## --video-solution--